Reflections & Memory

 -

-The Overlooked Metric of Civilization: The Risk Philosophy of Replacing 'Goals' with 'Systems'
+The Overlooked Metric of Civilization: A Risk Philosophy of Replacing 'Goals' with 'Systems'

-Civilizational progress cannot be measured solely by economic growth; reducing risk and providing security are equally central to civilization.
-On the personal level, establishing a continuously operating life system leads to genuine happiness far more than pursuing finite goals.
+The progress of civilization cannot be measured by economic growth alone.
+Reducing risk and providing security are equally at the core of civilization.
+On a personal level, building a continuously operating life system leads to true happiness far more than chasing goals that have endpoints.

 -

-In an efficiency-obsessed age, suffering is often seen as an error to be corrected.
-But Cioran's words remind us: the depth of existence often emerges in disorder and brokenness.
-Contemplation is not escape from reality, but establishing inner order for action.
+In an age that worships efficiency, suffering is often treated as an error to be corrected.
+But Cioran's words remind us: the depth of existence often surfaces amid disorder and brokenness.
+Contemplation is not an escape from reality, but the establishment of inner order for action.

 -

-Burnout Society: 'Can't Keep Going, Can't Lie Down' in the Self-Exploitation of Meritocracy
+The Burnout Society: Trapped Between Burning Out and Lying Flat in the Self-Exploitation of Meritocracy

 -